NoNameSpecified/UnbelievaBoat-Python-Bot/README.md

 # UnbelievaBoat-like Discord Bot in Python (aka _Skender_)

 ### Questions, bug reports or need help with setup ?
-Feel free to reach out to me on Discord at **<kendrik2.0>**
+Feel free to reach out to me on Discord at **@kendrik2.0**

 ## Current version Notice:
-Update on 19.07.25: delay for gambling switched to seconds, please update in your database if needed.
-#### For changed files, see `version-info.md`.
-- 🔧 Skender v2.2 (bug fixes) released on 23.06.2025.
-- Skender v2.0 was released on 11.06.2025 (european time format).
-Please take a look at `version-info.md`, especially if you used the JSON version before !
+#### Currently working on Skender v3, but this will still take some time.
+If you have recommendations, feel free to hit me up !

+To keep your bot version up to date with released updates, see `version-info.md`.
-🛠️ Please read `command-list.md`.
+#### Please read `command-list.md`.
 It includes a list of all available commands with explanations and tips.

 ---

 ## Official repo:
 https://github.com/NoNameSpecified/UnbelievaBoat-Python-Bot
-You're free to do anything with the code, but please keep a link to the original (see License Section 2).
+You're free to do anything with the code, but please keep a link to the original repo if you publish yours (see License Section 2).

 ---

-## 📣 Info:
+## 🎯 Info and Goal:
+Skender emerged from the problem of UB having a balance ceiling and no automated role-income increasing to user's balances, so I rewrote it in python and fixed that.
+The goal was to create an **easily customizable python template** for a Discord bot, so that users can modify the code to fit their needs and build upon it.

 The Bot uses most of UnbelievaBoat's commands for minigames and economy (not moderation tho).
-With time, a lot of functionalities were added.
+After the first basic version, I didn't look at UB anymore and added functionalities based on recommendations from users.
-I don't know what exactly the normal Unbelievaboat includes nowadays, but you can check out `command-list.md`
+So, I don't know what exactly the "normal" Unbelievaboat includes nowadays, but you can check out `command-list.md` to see what Skender comes with.

 ---

-## 🌱 Install & Use
+## 🏁 Install and Use
 1. Create a Discord Application for your bot (see https://youtu.be/b61kcgfOm_4, [Discord Developer Portal](https://discord.com/developers/applications))
 2. In the "Bot" section of the Discord Developer Portal, **enable Presence Intent**, **Server Members Intent**, and **Message Content Intent**.
 3. Download the code and ensure the directory structure is preserved.